-Under no circumstance may a NOAA official ask or direct scientists or other NOAA employees to suppress or alter scientific findings (SIP 5.02(d)).
-In addition, NOAA will "[c]ommunicate scientific and technological findings by including a clear explication of underlying assumptions; accurate context of uncertainties; and a description of the probabilities associated with both optimistic and pessimistic projections, including best-case and worst-case scenarios except in extraordinary or emergency situations" (SIP § 5.02(g)).
+Under no circumstance may a NOAA official ask or direct scientists or other NOAA employees to suppress or alter scientific findings (SIP § 4.04).
+In addition, NOAA will "[c]ommunicate scientific and technological findings clearly and accurately in all agency communications...
+This includes explaining the underlying assumptions and related methodologies (including artificial intelligence and machine learning when used); providing the context of uncertainties; and describing probabilities associated with both optimistic and pessimistic projections, including best-case and worst-case scenarios.
+During extraordinary or emergency situations explaining the underlying assumptions and methodologies may not be possible, and in such cases, NOAA will clearly state that it is not doing so" (SIP § 6.02(i)).